AEG (German company): Summary

 In 1883, Emil Rathenau founded Deutsche Edison-Gesellschaft für angewandte Elektricität in Berlin.
-In 1888 it was renamed Allgemeine Elektricitäts-Gesellschaft.
+In 1888, it was renamed as Allgemeine Elektricitäts-Gesellschaft.
 Initially producing electrical equipment (such as light bulbs, motors and generators), the company soon became involved in AC electric transmission systems.
 In 1907, Peter Behrens was appointed as artistic consultant to AEG.
 This led to the creation of the company's initial corporate identity, with products and advertising sharing common design features.

 The company expanded in the first half of the 20th century, and it is credited with a number of firsts and inventions in electrical engineering.
 During the same period, it entered the automobile and airplane markets.
 Electrical equipment for railways was produced during this time, beginning a long history of supplying the German railways with electrical equipment.
 According to the 1930 Encyclopedia Britannica: "Prior to 1923 it was the largest electrical manufacturing concern in Germany and one of the most important industrial undertakings in the world."

 During the Second World War, AEG joined with other large companies such as IG Farben, Thyssen and Krupp in their support of the Nazis.
 The company benefited from the use of large numbers of forced labourers as well as concentration camp prisoners, under inhuman conditions of work.

 After WWII, the company lost its businesses in the eastern part of Germany.
 After a merger in 1967, the company was renamed Allgemeine Elektricitäts-Gesellschaft AEG-Telefunken (from 1979 on only AEG-Telefunken).
 The company experienced financial difficulties during the 1970s, resulting in the sale of some assets.
 In 1983, the consumer electronics division Telefunken Fernseh und Rundfunk GmbH was sold.
 In 1985, the company re-took the name AEG and the remainder of the company was acquired by Daimler-Benz; the parts that remained were primarily related to electric power distribution and electric motor technology.
 Under Daimler-Benz ownership, the former AEG companies eventually became part of the newly named Adtranz in 1995, and the AEG name was no longer used.
 Electrolux, which had already acquired the household subsidiary AEG Hausgeräte GmbH in 1994, now own the rights to use and license the AEG brand.